 Editing or deleting tags

-By hovering over the tags in the Tags Manager, you should see a pencil and a red cross icon to your right, to respectively edit or delete your tag.
+The "kebab" icon to the right of each tag lets you edit, merge or delete your tag.
 Users with Contributor rights have no access to the Tags Manager and therefore cannot edit, delete or add new tags.
 However, they can still add already existing tags to articles.

 Editing a tag edits the tag at all locations where it is used, so all connected articles and modules, making sure you don't break any functionality.
 Deleting a tag also removes it from all connected articles and modules.